potocpav/activity-tracker/README.md

 # Workouts App

-**This app is work-in-progress, and I don't know how far I'll get before I get bored of it :D**
+**This app is work-in-progress, and I don't know how far I'll get before I get bored of it.
+It is now useful to me, and I use it every day.
+But YMMV (-:**

-A React Native mobile application for analyzing force measurements from the Tindeq Progressor device.
-The app provides real-time data visualization and analysis capabilities for strength training and rehabilitation purposes.
+This app enables you to track your workouts, habits, body measurments, or other values.

 ## Features

-- **Bluetooth Low Energy (BLE) Connectivity**: Seamlessly connect to Tindeq Progressor devices
+- **Multiple Workout Tracking**: Track any type of workout data with customizable units and values
-- **Real-time Data Visualization**: Live chart display of force measurements over time
+- **Flexible Data Visualization**: Analyze your progress with interactive charts, including box plots, line graphs, and histograms
-- **Measurement Controls**: Start, stop, and tare scale functionality
+- **Simple and Intuitive**: Clean interface focused on quick data entry and easy analysis
-- **Data Display**: Real-time weight, time, and maximum weight tracking
+- **Smart Organization**: Tag your workouts and filter data to focus on what matters to you

 ## ToDo List

 In order to make this app a full-featured management app for workout data, the following list of features must be implemented:

-## Features
+### Features

 * [x] Add measurement comments
 * [x] Implement editing composite units (placeholder)